 Cruising solo pushes the envelope for most people.
 We’re a “couples” society for the most part and those that hit the road by themselves are sometimes looked on as a bit odd.
 Or brave.
 Or adventurous.

 One of the most revered memories I bring home after a trip are the peopleI’ve met along the way.
-But if your STC isn’t outgoing or worse still…doesn’t like or feel the need to socialize with total strangers but you do, you’re stuck.
+But if your Significant Travel Companion isn’t outgoing or worse still…doesn’t like or feel the need to socialize with total strangers but you do, you’re stuck.
 There goes a valuable opportunity to meet new, possibly life-long friends.

 Be prepared because out of nowhere the maitre’d may come over and say that table so-and-so would like to know if you would join them for dinner.
 You can of course accept and suddenly have eight dinner companions that actually want you to join them.

 If this isn’t something you’d like to do on a nightly basis then this is the perfect opportunity to meet new people yet graciously mention that dinner is the time that you like to reflect on the day’s events or something like that.

 However, it’s important to note that I’ve met lasting friendships on several long cruises this way and I gladly learned to do my day’s writing at a different time so that we could meet for cocktails and dinner.

 The same can apply to shore excursions and on tour buses.
 Great way to meet people and you can see as much or as little of them as you’d like.

 RELATED ARTICLE: What the Cruise Lines Don’t Want You to Know About Solo Cruising

 Or nap when you want without interruption.
 Need I say more.
 Solo cruising does have advantages.

 One of my favorite memories is wandering around Civitavecchia on a day in port, in search of a small restaurant for lunch.
 After passing by a Subway store and a couple of tourist joints, I found an out of the way cafe where for sure I was the only American in the place.